Kapendev/parin/TOUR.md

 void beginClip(Rect area);
 /// Ends the active clipping region. void endClip();
+/// Begins a depth sort.
+Works only with textures. void beginDepthSort(DepthSortMode mode = DepthSortMode.topDown);
+/// Ends a depth sort.
+Works only with textures. void endDepthSort();

 /// Draws a rectangle with the specified area and color. void drawRect(Rect area, Rgba color = white, float thickness = -1.0f);